DevExpress-Examples/web-reporting-content-security-policy/README.md

 When integrating CSP in your application with DevExpress Reporting Components, consider the following:

 - The application's CSP depends on the framework configuration and build tooling.
-If issues arise, check your browser’s CSP violation report (usually visible in DevTools) to identify the source of the error and adjust your policy or build settings accordingly.
+If issues arise, check your browser’s CSP violation report (usually visible in DevTools) to identify the error source.
+This information may help you adjust your policy or build settings.
 - Web Report Designer uses the Knockout.js library.
 This library relies on dynamic code execution and requires the `unsafe-eval` source expression in the `script-src` directive.
 To overcome this limitation, the workaround with the *knockout_global.js* file is used to avoid unsafe code execution.
 - DevExtreme Material themes contain links to fonts hosted on Google services (https://fonts.googleapis.com).
 Do one of the following:
     - Include font URLs in the Content Security Policy.
-    - Replace the links and fallbacks with local Google font files.
+    - Replace links and fallbacks with local Google font files.
 To do this, check the "Remove external resources" option when exporting a theme in our Theme Builder.

         Refer to the following help article for additional information: [Theme Builder - Export the Resulting Theme](https://js.devexpress.com/jQuery/Documentation/Guide/Themes_and_Styles/ThemeBuilder/#Export_the_Resulting_Theme).
 - Running the app in debug mode may require additional permissions compared to a published application.
 For example, during a debug session, a WebSocket connection may be established to reload your app automatically on any source code change.

 ## Run the Project

 Run the server application.
-To do this, run the following command from the *ServerApp* folder:
+To do this, execute the following command from the *ServerApp* folder:

 ```cmd
 dotnet run
 ```

-To run a client application, run the following commands from the folder with the required component (for example, *angular/viewer* or *vue/designer*):
+To run a client application, execute the following commands from the folder with the required component (for example, *angular/viewer* or *vue/designer*):

 ```cmd
 npm install